vongdarakia/react-subscribe-context/README.md

 ## Introduction

 React Context is an amazing tool to help avoid prop drilling, but it comes with a price.
-It's not a pleasant dev experience to create setters for every value you want in your context, and each time those values changes, it'll rerender **every** child it holds/consumes, unless they're memoized, but who wants to put in that extra work to memoize everything?
+It's not a pleasant dev experience to create setters for every value you want in your context, and each time those values changes, it'll rerender **every** child it holds, unless they're memoized, but who wants to put in that extra work to memoize everything?
+And even if they're memoized, if they're consumers, they'll **always** get rerendered.

 I was inspired by [react-hook-form](https://github.com/react-hook-form/react-hook-form) and their [useWatch](https://react-hook-form.com/api/usewatch/), which subscribed to only changes to a specific value of a form.
 I loved that feature and thought it'd be great if React Context could do that too.
 Then I learned about [react-tracked](https://github.com/dai-shi/react-tracked).
 It did exactly what I was looking for, except that it wasn't IE11 compatible, so I decided to create react-subscribe-context.